-Recall that the essential part of a K3 variation is given by the variation on the generic transcendental lattice.
-Since we have a weight $2$ variation, one may apply the results from \cite{MaxRank}.
-In our case these imply:
+Recall that the essential part of a K3-type variation is given by the variation on the generic transcendental lattice.
+Since we have a weight $2$ variation, one may apply \cite[Theorem 3]{MaxRank}.
+In our case this implies:

-\begin{prop*} If the period map associated to the essential part of a K3 variation over a quasi-projective variety has rank $\ge 2$, it is rigid in the above sense. \end{prop*}
+\begin{prop*} If the period map associated to the essential part of a K3-type variation over a quasi-projective variety has rank $\ge 2$, it is rigid in the above sense. \end{prop*}

-In order to obtain a sharper statement in case (b) we observe that in that case the rank of the variation equals $19$ which is not divisible by $4$ so that we can apply \cite[Corollary 5.2.8]{SaZ} which ensures rigidity if the period map has rank $\ge 1$.
-Taking into account the failure of Torelli, we thus find the following rigidity results:
+Taking into account the possible failure of infinitesimal Torelli over certain subvarieties parametrizing modular families, we thus find the following rigidity results:

-\begin{prop} The essential part of a variation of type (a), (c) or (d) is rigid if the period map has rank $\ge 2$ and $\ge 1$ in case (b).
-In particular this holds for the variation over a quasi-projective subvariety $S$ of a modular family of dimension $\ge 3$ in cases (a) and (d), $\dim S\ge 2$ in case (b) and $\dim(S)\ge 4$ in case (c). \end{prop}
+\begin{proposition} The essential part of a variation of type 1--4 is rigid if the period map has rank $\ge 2$.
+In particular the variation over a quasi-projective subvariety $S$ of a modular family of dimension $\ge 3$ is rigid for types 1 and 2, and if $\dim S\ge 2$ for types 3 and 4. \end{proposition}

-\begin{rmk} By \cite[Corollary 5.2.8]{SaZ} a K3-type variation of rank not divisible by $4$ and whose period map has rank $\ge 1$ is rigid.
-This applies to all subfamilies of the modular family that are $S'$-polarized, $(S')^\perp\subset T$ and for which $\dim(S')^\perp$ is not divisible by $4$.
-In particular, this applies to any general enough subfamily of a type (b)-modular family.

-By \cite[Corollary 5.6.3]{SaZ} the above restriction on the dimension can be avoided in case the rank of the variation is not equal to $4$, provided we can find a $1$-parameter degeneration having infinite local monodromy along the boundary. \end{rmk}